Unless you’re a professional writer or editor, you probably read the title of this article and started envisaging a cash till.

 “Why is the food truck with the awesome Dagwood dogs not at the showgrounds?
 Was craving one this arvo and very sad to see the space empty ?
 Hope they come back.”

-As I mentioned at the beginning of this article, marketers need to understand what language registers are because choosing the correct register is necessary for effective communication.
+Marketers need to understand what language registers are because choosing the correct register is necessary for effective communication.

 It doesn’t matter whether you’re running Google Ads, scheduling social media posts or populating websites with content – writing in the wrong register is the easiest way to lose the attention of your audience.